-This article is about how to become a successful online entrepreneur, but let’s be clear about something before we go any further… that Instagram worthy lifestyle isn’t a reality.
+This article is about how to become a successful online entrepreneur, but let’s be clear about something before we go any further… that Instagram-worthy lifestyle you see every day isn’t a reality.

-What I’m saying is that most online entrepreneurs aren’t hanging out on yachts all day every day.
+What I’m saying is that most online entrepreneurs aren’t hanging out on yachts in exotic locations while sipping champagne.

 Learning how to become an online entrepreneur can legitimately be one of the best things you can do for yourself.
-It’s growing a business you can be proud of.
-One that helps you build the life you’ve always wanted for yourself.
+It’s growing a business you can be proud of that, in turn, helps you build the life you’ve always wanted for yourself.

 And if your dream life is actually standing on a yacht in your flippy-floppies, then go for it!

 Even something more sensible like staying at home with your kids while making a substantial financial contribution to your family is a good goal to work for.
-And you can reach it by starting and owning an online business.
+You can reach it by starting and owning an online business.

-Throw in the “online” part and you’re doing all of that via the internet, which is a big, big world with lots of opportunities.
+Throw in the “online” part, and you’re doing all of the work via the internet.
+The internet is a big, big world with lots of opportunities.

-To put it succinctly, an online entrepreneur is one who owns and operates an online business, is focused on growth, and willing to take risks.
+To put it even more directly, an online entrepreneur is someone who owns and operates an online business, is focused on growth, and is willing to take risks.

-With that in mind, here are three of the best ways to become an online entrepreneur…
+With this in mind, here are three of the best ways to become an online entrepreneur.

 - Web development or design